stillagorilla/heypage/docs/OPEN_QUESTIONS.md

    - Should we standardize one propose-deletion modal component across ALL content types (posts, comments, jobs, photos, reviews)?
    - If so, finalize the canonical reason taxonomy and whether reasons are multi-select (checkboxes) vs single select.

+## Photos + Albums: MVP scope questions

+Sources:
+- `my-photos.html`
+- `my-photos-album.html`
+- `group-photos.html`
+- `group-photos-album.html`
+- `edit-photos.html`

+Open questions:
+1) Group photo permissions:
+   - Who can add photos to a group album? (any member vs admins only)
+   - Is there a separate "Invite/Join" gating for visibility vs upload permissions?

+2) Album membership model:
+   - Can a photo belong to multiple albums?
+(Move-to-album modal uses checkboxes → implies multi-select)
+   - If multi-album is allowed, should "Move" actually behave as "Add to selected albums"?

+3) Album creation context:
+   - Are group albums creatable?
+(No "New Album" action is shown on group photos page)
+   - If yes, where is the UI entry point (admin-only action)?

+4) Bulk edit features:
+   - "Select All" currently a placeholder link.
+What is MVP behavior?
+   - Should bulk edit allow deleting photos or only moving + editing taken_on?

+5) Taken-on date:
+   - Is taken_on required?
+Default to upload date if unset?
+   - Is date editable per-photo elsewhere or only via bulk edit?

+6) Lightbox / single-photo view:
+   - Mock grids are clickable (`gallery-img`) but no explicit photo detail page is shown yet.
+   - Do we need a photo detail page with comments/reactions (post-like), or just a lightbox viewer?